 Check back later for Part II where we’ll discuss how this act affects foster care and child welfare across the country.

+To read the second installment of this series, click here.
 For the full list of qualification requirements for foster care facilities, visit the National Conference of State Legislators.